The Wonderful World of the Brothers Grimm

-The Wonderful World of the Brothers Grimm is a 1962 American fantasy film directed by Henry Levin and George Pal.
+The Wonderful World of the Brothers Grimm is a 1962 American biographical fantasy film directed by Henry Levin and George Pal.
 The latter was the producer and also in charge of the stop motion animation.
 The film was one of the highest-grossing films of 1962.
 It won one Oscar and was nominated for three additional Academy Awards.
-Several prominent actors—including Laurence Harvey, Karlheinz Böhm, Jim Backus, Barbara Eden, and Buddy Hackett—are in the film.
+The cast included several prominent actors—including Laurence Harvey, Karl Boehm, Jim Backus, Barbara Eden and Buddy Hackett.

 It was filmed in the Cinerama process, which was photographed in an arc with three lenses, on a camera that produced three strips of film.
 Three projectors, in the back and sides of the theatre, produced a panoramic image on a screen that curved 146 degrees around the front of the audience.